 The most typical are: sleepiness, decreased concentration, nightmares, stomach cramps, dizziness, headaches, irritability, decreased sexual desire and even interruption of the natural sleep-wake circadian rhythms.

 However, the risks and side effects of the administration of melatonin over the long term are still unexplored.
 In any case, you should always read the product instructions carefully and always follow the recommended daily amount.

 For safety reasons, you should avoid taking melatonin during pregnancy, lactation, or when suffering from serious allergies.

 People with diabetes or high blood pressure should ask for medical advice before using melatonin.

 Who can benefit from Melatonin?

 Melatonin supplements are advisable specially during periods of insomnia produced either by stress or other factors such as:

 Working hours with shifts or different schedules.

-Chronic insomnia or difficulty sleeping.
+Chronic insomnia or difficulty to sleep.

-Where can I buy melatonin products?
+Where can I buy Melatonin supplements?